 If required you can install the library with pip:

 root@linux# pip install docker

 Attention: The packages, docker-py or python-docker-py respectively, must not be installed.
 These make an outdated and incompatible version of the Docker library available under the same namespace!
 If docker-py (or both variants) have been installed, a single uninstall is not enough because pip cannot fix the namespace.
-To ensure that the correct version is installed, please execute the following commands in this case:
+In this case, to ensure that the correct version is installed, please execute the following commands:

 root@linux# pip uninstall docker-py docker root@linux# pip install docker